 How to keep your food cold in a thermos.
 Store your thermos in the fridge to keep it cool.
 To cool your thermos quickly, fill it with ice cubes and let it sit for 10 minutes.
 A thermos is great for storing cold drinks, cold pasta salads and any other cold dishes.

 Alphabet Soup Kids love alphabet soup.
 Whether you have a favourite store-bought variety or make it from scratch, everyone loves searching for those little letters.
 Can you spell your name?

 Mac and Cheese Before we had a thermos, macaroni and cheese sent to school would become cold and lumpy.
-Mac and cheese in a thermos stays warm and cheesey.
-Whether your are making our homemade bacon mac and cheese or using your favourite boxed mac and cheese – the kids are going to love opening up a thermos of cheesy mac.
+Mac and cheese in a thermos can totally stay warm and cheesy.
+Whether you are making our homemade bacon mac and cheese or using your favourite boxed mac and cheese – the kids are going to love opening up a thermos of cheesy mac.

 Pulled Pork Sandwiches Leftovers are the easiest lunch options.
 Never send another soggy pulled pork sandwich – it’s impossible to keep a moist sandwich from turning into a soggy sandwich.
 Instead, pile our slow cooker BBQ pulled pork into a warm thermos and send the bun separately.
 Your child can build the sandwich at lunchtime – ta-da!
 Perfectly delicious pulled pork sandwich.
-Go ahead and make that big batch of slow cooker pulled pork, send to school all week long.
+Go ahead and make that big batch of slow cooker pulled pork, and send it to school all week long.